 Introducing Tinyhawk 3

-The EMAX Tinyhawk 3 is an RTF kit that is designed specifically to address that issue.
+The EMAX Tinyhawk 3 is an RTF kit that is designed specifically to address that issue — it includes better goggles and controllers that you won’t outgrow as quickly.
 The Tinyhawk 3 drone appears to be a decent 1S quad (I don’t have it but I have Tinyhawk 1 and Tinyhawk 2).
 The specs are similar to the Tinyhawk 2, which was my first FPV quad, but with a sturdier frame, and a canopy that is easier to remove to access its flight controller.

 More importantly, the goggles and controller are far better than the ones that are included in typical RTF kits, including EMAX’s own Tinyhawk 2 RTF kit.